ed2050/nicegui-docs/overview-text-elements.md

 The link is created with `ui.link`.
 Note that we added `with` before `ui.label`.
 This indicates that everything in the `with` block is nested under our label in the element tree.
 We can add as many elements as we want inside the `with`.
 Each one will be a child of the label node.

 > [!NOTE]
 > This nesting technique is crucial to using Nicegui.
-How you nest elements affects how your pages will be created.
+How you nest elements affects how your pages will be structured.

 ## Alternate Syntax